LeonidasFromSparta/ultimate-zip/README.md

 Active development
 ### Versions
 No major versions released yet<br/><br/>
-This project is using [semver](https://semver.org) convention
+_This project is using [SemVer](https://semver.org) convention_
 ### Limitation
- - Multiple volumes Zip file is not supported
+1. Multiple volumes Zip file is not supported
- - Ecnrypted Zip file is not suported
+2. Ecnrypted Zip file is not suported
 ### To Do
-- More unit and integration tests
+Unit and integration tests
 ## Getting Started
 ___
 ### Installation